fototo/jfisher-usgs.github.com/_posts/2012-06-04-grid2polygons.md

 </div>

 Convert the grid to spatial polygons and overlay in plot (**fig. 2**).
-Leveling is specified with ``c(1, 2, 3, 4, 5)`` cut locations and *z*-values
+Leveling is specified with cut locations at 1, 2, 3, 4, and 5, and
-set equal to the midpoint between breakpoints.
+*z*-values set equal to the midpoint between breakpoints.
 A "winding rule" is used to determine if a polygon ring is filled (island) or is a hole in another polygon.